 With counselling, the aim is to spend more time on learning about emotional relationships, exploring different ways of communicating, using the safe space to collaborate therapeutically to work through painful life circumstances and events, with the broader goal of creating a strong foundation for a healthier life.

-Conveniently located in Central London – less than a minute’s walk from Waterloo rail station, London underground network and local buses), I work face-to-face and at times online.
+Conveniently located in Central London, I work face-to-face and at times online.

 Online counselling has much in common with face-to-face counselling.
 That means it includes exploratory communication, a supportive space, compassionate listening, appropriate confidentiality, considered reflection and thoughtful challenge.
 This is in contrast to some everyday internet communication that may appear relatively superficial.

 I aim for a more meaningful online engagement with the issues you choose to share, with your goals in mind.
 Working online via emails or live private messaging sessions is convenient and accessible if you cannot access regular sessions in person.
 It is especially suitable if you find it natural and helpful to express yourself in writing.

 I also work as an Executive Coach and provide organisational development and leadership consultancy.
 My fees for this are different from life coaching or counselling.
 Please enquire if you would like further information on this.